 Labour Day | 1 May (Friday)

 Bring the kids on a unique Singapore staycation to relax and enjoy before the mid-year exams start.
-Check out the newly-opened Village Hotel at Sentosa, do a board game vay-cay at the Ritz Carlton Millenia’s Monopoly Game Night Staycation, a Night Safari adventure staycation, or let the little ones take flight on a trapeze at the Shangri-La Rasa Sentosa.
+Check out the newly-opened Village Hotel at Sentosa, do a board game vay-cay at the Ritz Carlton Millenia’s Monopoly Game Night Staycation, a Night Safari adventure staycation, let the little ones take flight on a trapeze at the Shangri-La Rasa Sentosa, or binge Jewel Changi with a stay at Crowne Plaza Changi Airport, the world’s best airport hotel.

 Vesak Day | 7 May (Thursday)